fangohr/introduction-to-python-for-computational-science-and-engineering/Readme.md

 # Acknowledgments

-Thanks go to Thomas Kluyver, Neil O'Brien, Jacek Generowicz, and Mark Molinari for various contributions (see last chapter for details).
+Thanks go to Robert Rosca, Thomas Kluyver, Neil O'Brien, Jacek Generowicz, and Mark Molinari for various contributions (see last chapter for details).
 Special thanks to all readers, users and students who have provided feedback and corrections.